MrPeterss/crumb-less/README.md

 - **[Sophie Meng](https://github.com/smeng3408)**
 - **[Teddy Siker](https://github.com/sikernisky)**

-## Deployment
+## Local Deployment

-To deploy this application, follow these steps:
+To run this application locally, follow these steps:

 1. Ensure you have Python 3.8 or higher installed on your system.
 2. Clone the repository to your local machine.